Dealing with Diabetes: The Road to Developing an Artificial Pancreas

 This video shows what research is being done to create an artificial pancreas.

 Now that you have a better understanding of type 1 diabetes and what an artificial pancreas is, you may be wondering how you can work on something like that for a science fair project.
 In this project, you will get to find out by building a simplified model of an artificial pancreas system and investigating the challenges of getting such a device to work.
 Clearly, blood, insulin, and glucose are not readily available for a science project, but you can use other components to mimic some of the interactions and start designing and fine-tuning a model of an artificial pancreas.
 To do this, you will use some chemistry and create an electrical circuit.
-Specifically, you will use acid/base chemistry, where an acidic solution represents high blood glucose levels, and a more neutral solution represents normal blood glucose levels in your model.
+Specifically, you will use acid/base chemistry, where a basic solution represents high blood glucose levels, and a more neutral solution represents normal blood glucose levels in your model.
 A conductivity sensor will represent the glucose sensor, and control whether a pump in the electrical circuit turns on or not.
-When the solution is very acidic, the conductivity sensor will make the electrical circuit run a pump.
-The pump will move a basic solution, which represents insulin, into the acidic solution to neutralize it.
-When the acidic solution becomes more neutralized, the conductivity sensor will make the circuit stop powering the pump.
+When the solution is very basic, the conductivity sensor will make the electrical circuit run a pump.
+The pump will move an acidic solution, which represents insulin, into the basic solution to neutralize it.
+When the basic solution becomes more neutralized, the conductivity sensor will make the circuit stop powering the pump.
 This represents high blood glucose levels being lowered by the addition of insulin, until the glucose levels are normal and no more insulin needs to be added to the bloodstream.
-Figure 3, below, helps summarize the important information, and shows how the artificial pancreas model you will make in this project is similar to, and different from, a real artificial pancreas.
+Figure 3 helps summarize the important information, and shows how the artificial pancreas model you will make in this project is similar to, and different from, a real artificial pancreas.

 Figure 3.
 This flowchart shows how an artificial pancreas would work (on the left) and how those steps are similar to what is done in the model used in this project (on the right).